Want to learn new ways to make extra money?

-When it comes to investing, savings accounts aren’t the most lucrative option.
+When it comes to investing young, savings accounts aren’t the most lucrative option.
 However, if you want access to your money at any time and to maximize your returns, high-yield online savings accounts are a great option.

 Every bank offers FDIC coverage up to $250,000.
 As long as your account stays below that amount, you’re guaranteed access to your money even if the bank fails, which is highly unlikely.

 Discover Bank has one of the highest savings account interest rates on the market at more than five times the national average.
 With no monthly fees or minimum balance requirements, you can withdraw your money at any time without closing your account.